 Developing on-farm auditing programs

 Some of the national livestock industry groups (e.g. Dairy Farmers of Canada; Chicken Farmers of Canada) develop on-farm assessment programs after the revision of their Code.
 Such programs are used to audit farmers to make sure they are meeting all minimum animal care requirements outlined in the Code.
-As a representative of the CFHS, the BC SPCA participates on these committees to develop and refine on-farm auditing programs.
+As a representative of Humane Canada, the BC SPCA participates on these committees to develop and refine on-farm auditing programs.